-Opening Prayer
+Opening prayer

-Take a few moments to focus on God as creator, redeemer and sustainer.
+Take a few moments to focus upon God as Father, Son and Holy Spirit.
 You might find it helpful to light a candle or play some music.
 At an appropriate time, say together the words of the following prayer.

-Eternal One, who became flesh in the person of Jesus Christ.
+Eternal Son of God, who became flesh in the person of Jesus Christ.
 We thank you that you came to save us, transform us and fill us with your life!
 We invite you in this moment to continue to shape us into your image.
 Show us how you are calling us to collaborate in your mission.
 Inspire us to go where you send us, to love as you love.

-For the glory of God: creator, redeemer and sustainer.
+For the glory of God the Father, in the name of the Son, by the power of the Spirit.
 Amen.

-The Creative Word
+§ The creative word

-"In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God.
-All things came into being through him, and without him not one thing came into being.
-What has come into being in him was life, and the life was the light of all people.
-The light shines in the darkness, and the darkness did not overcome it."
+In the beginning was the Word, and the Word was with God, and the Word was God.
+He was with God in the beginning.
+Through him all things were made; without him nothing was made that has been made.
+In him was life, and that life was the light of all mankind.
+The light shines in the darkness, and the darkness has not overcome it.
+John 1:1-5 (NIV)

-John 1:1-5 (NRSV)

-The opening words of John's Gospel offer a stunning description of creation.
+The opening words of John's gospel offer a stunning description of creation.
 The word, or wisdom, was thought to have been active in the creation of the universe, not as a 'thing', but as a person.
 Creation came into being through the word.
 Not only was the word with God in the beginning, but we are told that the word was God.
 This is mind bending stuff!
 If that were not enough, John goes on to say something that is even more wonderful.

-"And the Word became flesh and lived among us, and we have seen his glory, the glory as of a father's only son, full of grace and truth."
+The Word became flesh and made his dwelling among us.
+We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.
+John 1:14 (NIV)

-John 1:14 (NRSV)